MaiCodes-exe/maicodes-exe.github.io/projects.md

 ## UX/UI Music Player Project
 * Tech used: Figma

-<p> This a music player project that I created for my UX/UI certifications from the first low fidelity wireframe to the latest version</p>
+<p> This a music player project that I created for my Google UX/UI certification, from the first low fidelity wireframe to the latest version</p>

 <p>This is the very first wireframe I have done for this project:</p>

 <img alt="wireframe1" src="musicplayer1.png" width="600"/>